mahdy-asady/mahdy-asady.github.io/_posts/2024-11-25-openwrt-init-script.md

 touch /etc/init.d/my_custom_service
 chmod +x /etc/init.d/my_custom_service
 ```
 - Write the script: Start by following the basic format outlined earlier.
+Also you can check other init files located in `/etc/init.d/` as a guide.

 - Enable the service: Use the following command to enable your new service: